salsaflow/salsaflow/commands/review/post/README.md

 the commit message to insert the tag.

 This mechanism is never triggered when `REVISION` is specified explicitly.
-In general it is not possible to amend any commit in the git graph, so this option is simply disabled in this case.
+In case you really need to post a commit missing the tag in this case, you need to use `-story_id_tag`, which will set the `Story-Id` tag just for the code review module without amending the commit.

 ### Steps ###